brandonkim97/Lost-Build/README.md

 - Ability to add characters to filter ability stones

 ## Issues
-When a dropdown is active, selecting the same value does not close the dropdown.
+- When a dropdown is active, selecting the same value does not close the dropdown.
+- When favoriting an item/book/stone, it may duplicate in the build generation.